Nina Sky (album): Commercial performanceNina Sky was a moderate success in United States. However, it wasn't successful outside the United States, peaking at number 135 on the UK Albums Chart and not peaking on any other chart except in the US. It peaked at number 44 on the US Billboard 200 and number four on Top R&B/Hip-Hop Albums. It sold around 500,000 copies, being certified Gold by the Recording Industry Association of America.

-The album's first single "Move Ya Body" performed excellently worldwide, peaking at number four on the Billboard Hot 100, but album did not perform that well, only peaking in United States and United Kingdom.
-Second single "Turnin' Me On" was not as successful: it failed to enter the Billboard Hot 100 and peaked at number five on Bubbling Under Hot 100.
+The album's first single, "Move Ya Body", was a huge success worldwide, peaking at number four on the Billboard Hot 100, but the album did not perform as well, only peaking in the United States and United Kingdom.
+The second single, "Turnin' Me On", was not as successful; it failed to enter the Billboard Hot 100 and peaked at number five on Bubbling Under Hot 100.
 It was also a minor hit in France.

-A mixtape which promoted the album was also released later in 2004.
-There was song "Oye Mi Canto" and also remixes of "Move Ya Body", "Turnin' Me On" and "Holla Back".
-A collaboration with Angie Martinez titled "Time to Go" was also included.
-Mixtape failed to chart anywhere and is extremely rare.
+A mixtape was released in 2004, designed to promote the album.
+It included the song "Oye Mi Canto" and also remixes of "Move Ya Body", "Turnin' Me On" and "Holla Back".
+A collaboration with Angie Martinez titled "Time to Go" was also included on the mixtape.
+The mixtape failed to chart anywhere and is out of print.

 Title

 The album was self-titled.
 The sisters wanted to devise a name of their own.
 In using the first two syllables of their names ("Ni" and "Na"), they came up with Nina.
 They then added Sky, which for them represented "the sky's the limit".